CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

   - type: want_know_more
     article_title: Media enquiries
-    article_description: To arrange an interview with one of our spokespeople, or to speak with a representative from our founding members, please contact Melissa Cullen on 0408 029 546.
+    article_description: To arrange an interview with one of our spokespeople, or to speak with one of our founding members, please contact Melissa Cullen on 0408 029 546.
     article_fullname: Melissa Cullen, Managing Partner, opr Agency
     article_email: melissa.cullen@opragency.com.au
 ---